graves/awful_text_news/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

-Awful Text News uses the [awful_aj](https://github.com/graves/awful_aj) OpenAI-compatible API client library to summarize newspaper articles from sources that publish text-only or _lite_ versions of their stories.
+Awful Text News uses the [aj](https://github.com/graves/awful_aj) OpenAI-compatible API client library to summarize newspaper articles from sources that publish text-only or _lite_ versions of their stories. `awful_text_news` will then write the files to an [mdBook](https://github.com/rust-lang/mdBook) project, updating all necessary files to add a new _Edition_, which is what we call the output of a single execution.

-**awful_aj** supports _"Tool use"_ which allows us to specify a JSON Schema that the LLM will conform to.
+**aj** supports _"Tool use"_ which allows us to specify a JSON Schema that the LLM will conform to.
 This is specified in a template file.
 An example file is available [here](./news_parser.yaml).
 You can specify the conversation's options in a configuration file.
 It must be `yaml` and an example is available [here](./config.yaml).

+You can see a current working implementation at [news.awfulsec.com](https://news.awfulsec.com).

+An API example is available at [news.awfulsec.com/api/2025-05-08/morning.json](https://news.awfulsec.com/api/2025-05-08/morning.json).

+[news.awfulsec.com/api](https://news.awfulsec.com/api) provides a path for each day the project was executed with the edition name as the `json` file.

 ## Installation